-Some crudes have more hydrogen in certain fractions then what is needed to meet the specifications of the intermediate or final products.
-In a refinery this would be dealt with by blending crudes in such a way to meet specifications with minimal amounts of additional hydrogen required.
-Due to the fact that PRELIM can estimate energy and GHG emissions for an individual crude, this needs to be handled in a slightly different way.
-This surplus can occur in the hydrotreaters throughout the refinery or in the NCR.
+Some crudes have more hydrogen in certain fractions than what is needed to meet the specifications of the intermediate or final products.
+In a refinery, such situation would be dealt with by blending crudes in such a way to meet specifications with minimal amounts of additional hydrogen required.
+Since PRELIM can estimate energy and GHG emissions for an individual crude, this needs to be handled in a slightly different way.
+This surplus can occur in hydrotreaters throughout a refinery or in naphtha catalytic reformer (NCR).
 The type of surplus is different for these two types of units.
-That is, hydrotreater hydrogen surplus is simply a higher hydrogen content of the hydrocarbon molecules.
-Therefore, the hydrogen is not readily available to be used in other process units in the refinery; instead, the stream exiting the unit is higher than the intermediate product specifications.
-This is different for the surplus hydrogen provided in the NCR.
-This hydrogen is in a form that can be readily used in a variety of process units throughout the refinery.
-Therefore, the hydrogen produced by the NCR is used to satisfy hydrogen requirements in the refinery.
-If this hydrogen is not sufficient to meet the refinery demands, the SMR will be used to supplement the hydrogen from the NCR.
-If there is a surplus of hydrogen in the NCR then the SMR will not be used and more hydrogen is produced by the NCR than is needed by the refinery.
+That is, hydrotreater hydrogen surplus is simply a higher hydrogen content of liquid hydrocarbons.
+Therefore, despite exceeding the specification needs, this type of hydrogen is not readily available to be extracted and used in other refinery process units; instead, the streams exiting hydrotreaters simply contain hydrogen content that are higher than the intermediate product specifications.
+This is different for the surplus hydrogen generated from NCR.
+This hydrogen is in its gaseous form that can be readily used by a variety of other process units.
+Therefore, the amount of hydrogen produced by NCR is prioritized to be used for satisfying hydrogen requirements in the refinery.
+If the amount of hydrogen from NCR is not enough to meet the total refinery demand, SMR will be used to supply the remaining amount of hydrogen.
+If the amount of hydrogen from NCR is more than the demand, then SMR will not be used.
 Again, in a refinery this would be used to process other crudes in the refinery.
-In order to calculate the energy and GHG emissions associated with a crude that produces a surplus of hydrogen, this must be taken into account.
+To calculate the energy and GHG emissions associated with a crude that produces a surplus of hydrogen, this must be considered.
 This can be done in several ways.
 Below we describe the simple way in which PRELIM handles this surplus for the two main functional units currently available in PRELIM.